- Visit Butler

 Butler accepts both the SAT and SAT-R, and both test versions will be considered equally in the admission process.

 We encourage you to submit all test scores, regardless of where you’re at in the admission process.
-Scores received by January 1 will automatically be considered for academic scholarship.
-You will be notified if your new scores result in any additional merit aid.
+For applicants that apply early action or regular decision, you can continue to send additional scores to us through February 1.
+You will be notified If your new scores result in any additional merit aid.

 SAT Code: 1073